PyLink/PyLink/docs/technical/pmodule-spec.md

 - **`updateClient`**`(self, source, field, text)` - Updates the ident, host, or realname of a PyLink client. `field` should be either "IDENT", "HOST", "GECOS", or
 "REALNAME".
 If changing the field given on the IRCd isn't supported, `NotImplementedError` should be raised.

-## Variables to note
+## Special variables

 A protocol module should also set the following variables in their protocol class:

-- `self.casemapping`: set this to `rfc1459` (default) or `ascii` to determine which case mapping should be used.
+- `self.casemapping`: set this to `rfc1459` (default) or `ascii` to determine which case mapping the IRCd uses.
-- `self.hook_map`: map a list of non-standard command names sent by the IRCd to those more commonly used: examples in the [TS6](https://github.com/GLolol/PyLink/blob/0.4.0-dev/protocols/ts6.py#L19) and [InspIRCd](https://github.com/GLolol/PyLink/blob/0.4.0-dev/protocols/inspircd.py#L24) modules.
+- `self.hook_map`: this is a `dict`, which maps non-standard command names sent by the IRCd to those that PyLink plugins use internally.
+    - Examples exist in the [UnrealIRCd](https://github.com/GLolol/PyLink/blob/0.5-dev/protocols/unreal.py#L22) and [InspIRCd](https://github.com/GLolol/PyLink/blob/0.5-dev/protocols/inspircd.py#L24) modules.